JonathanAldrich/jonathanaldrich.github.io/_posts/2017-01-21-A-Day-in-Jar-Hell.md

 would be able to identify it because it that version would be tagged with the release number in the pre-built jar.

-I don't know of a practical language that does this last thing, but there are some languages and VMs that integrate dependency management, for example Ruby Gems and Node.js.
+Some languages and VMs integrate dependency management, for example Ruby Gems and Node.js.
+The .NET platform provides a notion of assembly that includes version numbers--this is not directly exposed in the module systems of the .NET languages, but they provide an annotation facility that allows version and other assembly information to appear in source code.

 Even if you have all of the above, however, it's not enough.
 One of the problems I faced was how to know whether my patch was compatible with the interface of the library I was patching.
 Java doesn't have a well-defined interface structure at